dohmandjo/cse280-course/prove12.md

 ## Question 5

-How many different sequences of initials (upper-case letters A-Z) are there for people who either have two initials (first and last) or three initials (first, middle, last)?
+How many three-letter acronyms (arrangements of 3 alphabetic letters) are there with repetition **not** allowed?
+Assume uppercase (A-Z) only.

 **Answer**: